 They watched TV.

-They read books and the newspapers.
+They read books and newspapers.

 Then, computers came along and they played solitaire.
 Then, chat rooms.
 Then mobile phones and texting with one hand holding the phone while driving (yikes, I used to all the time).

-Eventually, people will start realising, there’s nothing there… staring at a screen and posting photos of your life and looking at photos of other’s lives will eventually get old.
+Eventually, people will start realizing, there’s nothing there… staring at a screen and posting photos of your life and looking at photos of other’s lives will eventually get old.
 I actually can’t wait for the hashtag to go out of style.
 Ha!
 Over time, the technology will change and the way we use the technology will change.

-When I was about 12 years old, I remember shutting myself my room and playing this video game for hours a day!
+When I was about 12 years old, I remember shutting myself into my room and playing this video game for hours a day!
 It’s all I wanted to do.
 A year or two later, I wouldn’t have spent a second playing it.
 It got old.

 A lot of people have pre-digital technology nostalgia.
 Weren’t people were so much more ‘present‘ back in the ‘golden olden days‘… you know, when the dads used to hide behind newspapers at the breakfast table or smoking a pipe and listening to the radio.
 Yup… nope.